bids-standard/bids-specification/src/derivatives/introduction.md

 Standardizing derivatives is motivated by use cases where formalized machine-readable access to processed data enables higher-level processing.

 The following sections cover additions to and divergences from "raw" BIDS.
-Raw data are data that have been curated to BIDS, i.e. a BIDS “raw” dataset does not have another BIDS dataset as a source.
-If you are in doubt if your dataset is "raw" or is "derivatives" ask yourself the following question: "Are my data derived from at least one other valid BIDS dataset?" if the answer is yes, then this is a BIDS derivative dataset.
+Raw data are data that have been curated into BIDS from a non-BIDS source.
+If a dataset is derived from at least one other valid BIDS dataset, then it is a derivative dataset.

 Examples: